tx0c/svelte-site/routes/blog/matters-lab-announces-zusocial-hacker-house.md

 ZuSocial Hacker House is seamlessly integrated as a part of ZuConnect.
 Acting as a catalyst, ZuSocial Hacker House will play pivotal roles in both the DeSocial track in ZuConnect and the Hack Zuzalu hackathon – a concentrated effort by the partner teams focusing on decentralized social solutions and amalgamating DWeb and Web3's best offerings.

-Guo Liu, co-founder of Matters Lab emphasizes, "Our vision with ZuSocial is to bring together the finest minds in decentralized social, engage in profound discussions, and craft the way forward.
-By hosting panel discussions, we're not only featuring renowned personalities like Vitalik, while delving into pivotal decisions by large tech companies to embrace decentralization.”
+Guo Liu, co-founder of Matters Lab emphasizes, “Our vision with ZuSocial is to bring together the finest minds in decentralized social, engage in profound discussions, and craft the way forward.
+Through participatory discussions, we’re not only learning from the influential thought leaders in the space, but also delving into topics that are important but rarely mentioned, such as the cases where decentralization is irreplaceable, or the drives behind large tech companies’ move to decentralized protocols.”

 He further adds, "ZuSocial is not just another event; it's a transformative experience – a synergy of blockchain and other decentralized systems, focusing on human experiences rather than mere tech.”